Liquid metal embrittlement: Mechanisms

 All of these models, with the exception of Robertson, utilize the concept of an adsorption-induced surface energy lowering of the solid metal as the central cause of LME.
 They have succeeded in predicting many of the phenomenological observations.
 However, quantitative prediction of LME is still elusive.

 Mercury embrittlement

 The most common liquid metal to cause embrittlement is mercury, as it is a common contaminant in the processing of hydrocarbons in petroleum reservoirs.
-The embrittling effects of mercury were first recognized by Pliny the Elder circa 78 AD.
-Mercury spills present an especially significant danger for airplanes.
+Mercury spills present an especially significant danger for aeroplanes.
 The aluminium-zinc-magnesium-copper alloy DTD 5050B is especially susceptible.
 The Al-Cu alloy DTD 5020A is less susceptible.
 Spilled elemental mercury can be immobilized and made relatively harmless by silver nitrate.

 On 1 January 2004, the Moomba, South Australia, natural gas processing plant operated by Santos suffered a major fire.
 The gas release that led to the fire was caused by the failure of a heat exchanger (cold box) inlet nozzle in the liquids recovery plant.
 The failure of the inlet nozzle was due to liquid metal embrittlement of the train B aluminium cold box by elemental mercury.